Espadv69/React_Beginner/03-hooks/README.md

 # **2. To-Do List with [useState] and [useEffect]**
 **Prompt:** _Create a to-do list.
 When a new task is added, it should appear in a list on the screen.
 When a task is added, use the [useEffect] Hook to save the list of tasks to [localStorage] so that the list persists after reloading the page.
-Use [useState] to manage the tasks_
+Use [useState] to manage the tasks._

 # **3. Clock with [useState] and [useEffect]**
-**Prompt:**
+**Prompt:** _Create a component that shows a digital clock in real-time.
+Use [useState] to hold the current time and [useEffect] to update it every second.
+Use [setInterval] inside [useEffect] to update the state every 1000 ms (1 second), and ensure you clean up the interval when the component unmounts._